clareaulab/giftwrap/README.md

 First, install uv: https://github.com/astral-sh/uv

-Then set up the environment with: `uv sync`
+Then set up the environment with: `uv sync --all-extras`

 Build the package with: `uvx --from build pyproject-build --installer uv`